The Ultimate Guide to Apartment Marketing Ideas in 2026

 • Dog washing station

-• Offer dog daycare and cat-sitting services (for owner’s extended absence)
+• Offer dog daycare and cat-sitting services (for the owner’s extended absence)

 • Host dog parties (Yappy Hour)